The CASE statement in Oracle SQL is a versatile tool used

 values, as the CASE

-as a separate condition.
-Ensure that NULL
+statement treats NULL as a separate condition.
+Ensure that NULL is handled

 explicitly if needed.